microsoft/PartsUnlimitedMRP/docs/HOL_Puppet/HOL-Deploying-MRP-with-Puppet.md

 though _puppet programs_ on the Puppet Master.

 1. Provisioning a Puppet Master and node (both Ubuntu VMs) in Azure using ARM templates
+1. Retrieve the Puppet Master admin password
-1. Install the Puppet Agent on the node
+1. Install Puppet Agent on the node
 1. Create a puppet program to describe the environment for the MRP application
 1. Manually triggering the provisioning
 1. Remediating Configuration Changes